-I have been taking selenium on a regular basis for over 20 years now.
-If I take it as a supplement I pay attention to the daily dose which means that I take one 50mcg tablet every day or one 100mcg tablet every 2 days.
+I’ve been taking selenium on a regular basis for over 20 years now.
+If I take it as a supplement, I pay attention to the daily dose, which means that I take one 50mcg tablet every day or one 100mcg tablet every 2 days.

 I also buy and eat Brazil nuts from time to time.
 I eat one or two nuts per day, although I don’t like them very much.
 When I eat Brazil nuts, I don’t take the supplement.

 Echinacea belongs to a group of flowering plants in the daisy family.
 They are native to North America, where they grow in prairies and open wooded areas.
 Only three of nine different species are used as herbal supplements.
 Both, the plant’s upper part and roots are used in tablets, tinctures, extracts and teas.

 Echinacea plants contain antioxidants which are impressive active compounds that have many health benefits.
 Antioxidants are molecules that help defend cells against oxidative stress, a state linked to chronic diseases such as diabetes, heart disease and many others.